They say “people leave managers, not companies,” and there’s plenty of data to validate this.

 But what precisely do modern managers struggle with?
 What are they good at?
 And how can you help the managers at your company get better?

-Over the last year, we’ve asked 1,000+ employees at fast-growing tech companies to rate their managers using Google’s Upward Feedback Survey methodology.
+Over the last year, we’ve asked 1,000s of employees at fast-growing tech companies to rate their managers using Google’s Upward Feedback Survey methodology.

 (You can read more about this framework in our Clear & Complete Guide to Leadership Development.)